to0MuchAtOnce/Tom-Lewis/posts/Adding dark mode to this site.md

 ---
 title: 'Adding dark mode to this site'
-date: '2020-01-01'
+date: '2023-05-20'
 ---

 I managed to implement dark mode on the website by creating a state variable to track the current theme in **_app.tsx** using the **useState** hook.
-The **theme** variable holds the current theme and updates it accordingly.
-Meaning; if the theme is set to **LightTheme** it will be set to **DarkTheme** when triggered, and vice versa.
+The **theme** variable holds the current theme and updates it accordingly, meaning that if the theme is set to **LightTheme** it will be set to **DarkTheme** when triggered, and vice versa.
 I initialised it with the default app theme, **LightTheme** and then passed it as a prop to**DashboardLayout.tsx**.

-Inside the **ThemeProvider** component the **theme** variable is passed as the value for the theme, making the theme variable avalible throughout the component tree, allowing all other components to access and use the theme.
+Inside the **ThemeProvider** component the **theme** variable is passed as the value for the theme; making it avalible throughout the component tree, allowing all other components to access and use the theme.

 ### _app.tsx
 ```tsx